Nyakio-Eva/Bot-Battlr-app/README.md

 This is a simple web application that lets you see profiles of bots in the Bot Collection among other features.
 #### Note
 * You can only add a bot once in your bot army
-* Release a bot from  the army by clicking on it
+* Release a bot from  the army by clicking on the release button
 * Discharge a bot from their service forever by clicking the red button marked x

 ## User stories